The full value of this degree is 360 credits

 Community Policing and Work-Based Learning

-This module focuses on the models of community and neighbourhood policing, their history, impact of politics as well how effective communication can encourage co-operation and perceptions of confidence in the police service.
+This module focuses on the models of community and neighbourhood policing, their history, impact of politics as well as how effective communication can encourage co-operation and perceptions of confidence in the police service.
 The module will examine the support partners can offer in a community context and the barriers to working effectively with partner agencies.
 The importance of community engagement will be fully examined, including the strengths and weaknesses of different forms of engagement and how to maximise community cohesion.
-Understanding and examination of anti-social behaviour and the impact this has on a community is key aspect of finding ways of preventing it.
-The module embed work-based learning opportunities via a volunteering placement and partnership working with the local police when possible.
+Understanding and examination of anti-social behaviour and the impact this has on a community is a key aspect of finding ways of preventing it.
+The module embeds work-based learning opportunities via a volunteering placement and partnership working with the local police when possible.

 Wicked Problems in Policing

 Wicked Problems in Policing is a module specifically designed to provide you with a critical understanding of how interconnected policing issues are in operational terms.

 Throughout you will not only be introduced to wicked problems in policing but will be asked to take a critical stand to them, considering ethics, equality, and diversity, in the context of professional policing.
 You will gain a critical understanding of vulnerability and risk through examples such as child sexual exploitation and street gangs.
 Closely related is the area of public protection, examining areas of abuse, police misuse of power and investigative biases, or how public protection works in real life (i.e. multi-agency work).
 You will also develop knowledge relating to the area of digital policing, exploring technology as an investigative aid but also as supporting the committing of crime.
 Finally, the module analyses the issue of counter-terrorism and relevant processes and legislation.

 Decision-Making Theory and Practice in Policing